gbrown31/gbrown31.github.io/README.md

 ## Introduction

 Hello again, my name is Gary.
 I decided to start making more use of the incredible advances in tooling and technology to document and share code.
-As I've never published a blob or written about code it is a bit of an adventure, hence the name Adventures in Code.
+As I've never published a blog or written about code it is a bit of an adventure, hence the name Adventures in Code.